trmccormick/docker-rails-dev/README.md

 If you have setup seed data run docker exec -t myapp rails db:seed

+## To Do
+Would like to add support for loading a saved database and if one wasn't found running the db:create, db:migrate and d:seed.
+This should happen on vagrant up.

 ## Errors, queries and bugs

 ## References